Delaware Water Quality at a Glance

 Wilmington Water Quality

-Comprehensive analysis of Wilmington Water Department, Delaware’s largest municipal water utility serving over 110,000 customers.
-Includes information on Brandywine Creek source water protection, treatment processes, infrastructure modernization, and compliance with new PFAS regulations.
+Comprehensive analysis of water quality in Delaware’s largest city, including Artesian Water Company service areas, Brandywine Creek source water protection, treatment processes, infrastructure modernization, and compliance with new PFAS regulations.
+Includes disinfection byproduct monitoring and chromium-6 detection data.

 Frequently Asked Questions